TalTech-HPC-Centre/taltech-hpc-docs/docs/visualization/visualization-chemistry.md

 - measurements,
 - performing a conformational search,
 - reading various input and output formats,
-- showing of molecular orbitals and electron density,
+- showing molecular orbitals and electron density,
 - animation of reaction paths and molecular vibrations,
 - construction of IR spectra.